HUOJIAXI/HUOJIAXI.github.io/_pages/about.md

 Selected Awards and Honors
 -------
-**2023** Outstanding Graduates of Zhejiang Province, Provincial Department of Education 浙江省优秀毕业生
+**2023** Outstanding Graduates of Zhejiang Province, Provincial Department of Education

-**2023** Outstanding Graduates of Zhejiang University, Zhejiang University 浙江大学优秀毕业生
+**2023** Outstanding Graduates of Zhejiang University, Zhejiang University

 **2022** **Best Paper Finalists**, **2022 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM)**, IEEE, one of the top conferences in robotics and mechatronics

-**2022** National Scholarship for Graduate Excellence, Ministry of Education 国家奖学金
+**2022** National Scholarship for Graduate Excellence, Ministry of Education

-**2022** Wang Guosong Scholarship (the highest honor of my college), Zhejiang University 王国松奖学金
+**2022** Wang Guosong Scholarship (the highest honor of my college), Zhejiang University

-**2022** Merit Postgraduate, Zhejiang University 浙江大学三好研究生
+**2022** Merit Postgraduate, Zhejiang University

-**2021** HUAWEI Scholarship, Zhejiang University 华为奖学金

 **2021** Goden Prize of ``Internet+'' Innovation and Enterpreneurship Competition, Ministry of Education

 **2020 2021** Merit Graduate Student & Award of Honor for Graduate, Zhejiang University

-**2018** China Scholarship Council (CSC) scholarships, China Scholarship Council 国家留学基金委全额奖学金

 Selected Academic Activities
 -------